idank/holykeebs-docs/troubleshooting/index.md

 ## Trackball Is Skipping

-This happens on split keyboards with Sea Picros when only the master side is connected.
+This happens on split keyboards when only the master side is connected.
 Unpower it, connect the halves, and try again.